 Are you a gourmet gun owner?
 One of those enthusiasts who gets off on the satisfying snick of a cylinder slotting into the frame?
 A firearms fanatic who contemplates a trigger pull like a foodie savoring a radicchio and mozzarella pasta casserole?
 If so, the Charter Arms Undercover is not for you.
 The snubbie will leave your metaphorical tummy rumbling.
 If, however, you couldn’t give a damn about anything other than utility (i.e. shooting someone), the Charter Arms Undercover is a gun whose owners come hungry for self-defense, and leave satisfied that their attacker ate lead.
-Whatever else you can—or cannot—say about this mid-priced revolver, it’s one accurate gun of a son.
+Whatever else you can — or cannot — say about this mid-priced five-shot snub-nose revolver, it’s one accurate gun of a son.

-The Undercover’s sights are bog standard.
+The Undercover’s sights are bog standard with a fixed front sight, and a rear sight milled into the top of the receiver.
 So all hail the revolver’s eight-grooved pull broach-rifled barrel.

-The Connecticut company claims their mastery of the pull broach technique ensures that their revolver barrels are better than their competition at sealing the hot gasses created by the primer and gunpowder.
+The Connecticut company claims their mastery of the pull-broach technique ensures that their revolver barrels are better than their competition at sealing the hot gasses created by the primer and gunpowder.
 They also say the manufacturing process leads to less bullet deformation.
-Combined with the revolver’s extra grooves, the Charter Arms Undercover delivers astounding accuracy at higher velocities.
+Combined with the double-action revolver’s extra grooves, the Charter Arms Undercover delivers astounding accuracy at higher velocities.

 Weebles may wobble without falling down, but revolver cylinders should [be] rock steady.

-Simply put, the Charter lacks qualm calming quality.
+Simply put, the Charter lacks qualm-calming quality.
 You don’t have to be a gun expert to know it.
-Cylinder in, cylinder out.
+Cylinder in, cylinder release, cylinder out.
 Spin.
 Cylinder in.
 Lock.
 Dry fire, single action.
 Dry fire, double action.
 NOW how much would you pay?
 Me?
 I assume that smoothness out of the box equals reliability down the road.
 I’d pay the extra $200+ for J-framed goodness.

-That said, I used the Undercover to send some 600 rounds downrange without incident.
-I also cruised the web for Charter horror stories—and found plenty.
+That said, I used the Undercover to send some 600 rounds of JHP and ball ammo downrange without incident.
+I also cruised the web for Charter horror stories — and found plenty.
 But they were all pre-CEO Nick Ecker.

-For their part, Charter reckons their .38s are built like a brick shithouse [parpahrasing].
-For example, the revolvers’ side pates aren’t attached by screws like, say, Smith & Wesson’s.
-And the Undercover’s barrel is threaded into the frame for extra strength.
+For their part, Charter reckons their .38s are built like a brick shithouse [paraphrasing].
+For example, the Undercover revolvers’ side plates aren’t attached by screws like, say, Smith & Wesson’s.
+And the Undercover’s 2-inch barrel is threaded into the frame for extra strength.
 And the company backs up its products with a lifetime warranty.

 Yes, well, if anything goes wrong with your Undercover, the ensuing transaction is strictly between you and Mr. Ecker’s boys.
-Take a Charter Arms weapon to your local gunsmith for an upgrade or repair and you’re likely to be greeted with a Gallic shrug.
-Don’t get me wrong: the chances that the Charter Arms Undercover will fall apart at The Moment of Truth are less than the chances that the average white guy in Coon Rapids Iowa will need one for self-defense.
+Take a Charter Arms Off Duty or Undercover revolver to your local gunsmith for an upgrade or repair and you’re likely to be greeted with a Gallic shrug.
+Don’t get me wrong: The chances that the Charter Arms Undercover will fall apart at The Moment of Truth are less than the chances that the average white guy in Coon Rapids, Iowa will pull one from his holster for self-defense.
 So, call it good?
 Good.

-If I was looking for a highly accurate concealed carry or home defense handgun, didn’t care about caliber or plan to fire thousands of round through it, wanted a revolver, had a strict budget and excluded used handguns from my shopping list, I’d buy a Charter Arms Undercover .38 revolver.
+If I were looking for a highly accurate concealed-carry or home-defense handgun, didn’t care about caliber, or plan to fire thousands of rounds through it, wanted a revolver, had a strict budget and excluded used handguns from my shopping list, I’d buy a Charter Arms Undercover .38 revolver.
 How great is that?

-The Charter Arms Undercover revolver is a meat and potatoes revolver from you local diner.
+This Charter Arms revolver is a meat-and-potatoes revolver from your local diner.
 Sure the food at Smith & Wollensky’s is better, but it costs more.
 Customers emerge from both establishments fat, happy and glad to be alive.
 And that’s all that matters, isn’t it?

 Weight: 16 oz.